CI/CD integration

 SAST

 The SAST scanner has a dedicated GitHub Action that requires no inputs.
-It auto-detects scan mode: full scan on pushes to the default branch, differential scan on feature branches and pull requests.
+It auto-detects scan mode based on the trigger:

 - Create